Vote early to avoid lines on Election Day.

 Early voting in Chicago begins City-wide March 2.

-Longer lines on election day?
-Early voting in Chicago begins Feb 19!
+Vote early to avoid lines on Election Day – Early voting in Chicago begins October 1!

 The Board of Elections is expecting high voter turn out.
 I think it will be a madhouse.
 The best way to vote is to Vote by Mail, The next best option is to vote early.
 The best time is at the beginning of the Early Voting schedule.
 Most people wait until the last day(s).
 Sundays are usually not crowded.
 If you’re Downtown the St. Patrick’s Day Parade is March 14.
 You may want to avoid that!
 Only residents of the City of Chicago can vote in Chicago.

 There are a number of voting guides available.
 Google “November 3, 2020 Presidential Primary Election Chicago” and pick a guide that matches your political affiliation.